Eiko-Tokura/monad-effect/README.md

 - **embed smaller effects inside larger ones**, changing only modules (`embedMods`), only errors (`embedError`), or both (`embedEffT`).
 - move fluidly between `EffT` and more conventional forms via runners and converters like `runEffT00`, `runEffT01`, `errorToEither`, `errorToEitherAll`, `errorToMaybe`, and the `effEither*` / `effMaybe*` family of helpers.

-The result is a small set of primitives that scale well to large applications with many modules such as database access, HTTP clients, metrics, logging, and domain‑specific state.
+The result is a small set of primitives that scale well to large applications with many modules such as database access, HTTP clients, metrics, logging, and domain-specific state.

 ---